M0-AR/Galgeleg-android/README.md

     4- Network communication with multithreaded programming are used (DR website or online spreadsheet) ----done---- 5- Data should be stored locally (e.g. PreferenceManager) ----done---- 6- List to show hig score.
 The list could have score, word and date.
-(Use class object (Name: Result)) 7- Choose the words from a list
+(Use class object (Name: Result)) 7- Choose the words from a list ----done----
     8- Motivation for user.
 Choose 2 from 3:
         1- Play a sound, when user won or lost
         2- Show an animation ----done----